Programme

 • Zeinab Badawi, Award-winning Broadcaster, Journalist, and Filmmaker; President of SOAS, University of London

-• Cherie Blair CBE, KC, Co-Founder and Chair, Omnia Strategy
+• Cherie Blair CBE, KC, Co-Founder & Chair, Omnia Strategy

-• Runa Alam, Co-Founder and CEO, Development Partners International
+• Runa Alam, Co-Founder & CEO, Development Partners International

 While Africa is often lauded for its massive investment potential and labelled the last frontier for global growth, the continent continues to be overlooked by investors.
 In a global financial landscape with over $10 trillion in negative yield bonds and private equity funds holding nearly one trillion dollars in dry powder, investors are seeking new markets for sustainable returns.
 Africa's demographically dynamic profile and consistent growth of 4.5 to 5 percent over two decades present an enticing, yet untapped, opportunity.
 However, private capital flows continue to be concentrated, hampered by a lingering and often inflated perception of risk.
 In this session, speakers will discuss and debate the intricacies of luring private capital to African markets, exploring strategies for local capital market development, responsible investment approaches, and the creation of innovative financial instruments.